 - “Hello, you’ve reached [business].”
 We’re accessible by phone Monday through Friday from [hour] to [hour] [time zone] [optional: and on weekends from hour to hour].
 You may also reach us by visiting our website, [URL], and either live-chatting or emailing us.
 Please leave your name and phone number after the tone if you want us to contact you back.”

 - “Hello, you have reached [company].”
 If you want to learn more about [X], please visit our [Facebook page, corporate website, etc.].
 If you want to learn more about [Y], go to [Z page on our website, YouTube channel, etc.].
 Do you have any further questions or would like to speak with a member of our team?
 Please leave your name and phone number, and we will contact you back right soon.”

-- “Hello, you’ve reached [Company name sales ]’s Department.”
+- “Hello, you’ve reached [Company name sales ] ‘s Department.”
 Our reps actively assist clients with [insert objectives such as ‘achieve 40% growth by simplifying HR processes’].
-Because of this, we’re not able to answer your call.
-Our staff will get in touch with you as soon as possible after receiving your request.
+Unfortunately, because of this, we cannot answer your call.
+However, our staff will get in touch with you as soon as possible after receiving your request.
 Please leave your name, company name, and phone number in the message box below.
 “Thank you very much.”